 The Stoics saw no difference in “the one who lives longest” and “the one who will die soonest.”
 Our society thinks in terms longevity, not depth and quality of life which leads us to believe that we have time.
 It is the reason you think you can start that diet tomorrow, or push that goal back a day or so.
 The stoics remind themselves of this: Hundreds of thousands of years from now, how big of a difference will it matter whether you lived 20 years or 100 years.
 People do not remember you for how much time you spent with them, but the impact you made on them.
 So in short, your time is valuable.
 Live each day like it is your last.

 The art of living resembles wrestling more than dancing

 Why would you want to wrestle with life vs. dance with it?
 Marcus Aurelius teaches that we must always be prepared for whatever comes in our way whether good or bad.
-As you know, life sucks.
-It can be really really hard.
+As you know, life can be diffucult at times.
 And what can make it even more difficult is our society’s obsession to praise the winners and quickly forget about the losers.
 It all comes down to perception.
 We see the champions dancing at the end, but we never got to witness the wrestling they went through.
 So, if you want to live a good life follow Marcus’s advice don’t be afraid to wrestle with both the good and bad of every situation.